generalibm/generalibm.github.io/source/_posts/What I have learnt from the Dissertation of Danqi.md

 So secondly, what I learnt from it is that to try to write things down in simple way, which is what I am doing, this paper is just a kind of timely rain in my almost dry land.

 And thirdly, I knew that a doctor dissertation is not easy and also not difficult for me, and I know what it should cover from the outline and something else even though I am trying to be a doctor.
 If I have a chance, I will not afraid of it.

-Last but not least, I hope I could have opportunity to implement/prove/check out her ideas one day.